SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### topologies

 The topology of a network is how its vertices are arranged.
-A tree network may consist of star networks connected {{c1::via a bus network}}, or may be a tree just as a network.
+A tree network may consist of star networks connected ⟮c1;via a bus network⟯, or may be a tree just as a network.
 In a bus, everyone attached recieves the transmission.
 In a bus, only one entity can send at a time.
 Sometimes, bus is used to refer any connection between two points, even if it isn't a bus (this definition is nonsense)